matthewjmiller/Assignment-One/A 1 FINAL.md

 The temperature around you is a great indicator of whether there is a ghost nearby.
 If there is a drop in air temperature, a ghost could potentially be using the heat energy from the room to try and materiaize (or manifest).
 This often leaves a cold spot and can indicate if a spirit is present.
 Carrying a digital thermometer could be incredibly helpful in determining the presence of a ghost.
 Using an EMF reader and thermometer together is a killer combination in searching for your ghost.
 Observations, knowing what you've seen, heard, and felt via cold zones helps you in expectations for future hunts and future encounters.

+{>> MM: This paragraph could have been divided up to make the section clearer. <<}

 ### Step 4: Have Fun!

 Don't want to go alone?
 (I wouldn't either).
 Convince a friend crazy enough to go with you!
 Ghost hunting alone can be rather creepy and the reassurance of a friend can make the experience, 1) more fun, and 2) less scary.
 Don't be afraid to play a practical joke or two while you're at it.
-And let us not forget that all to wonderful adrenaline rush of chasing something that scares you more than you scare it!
+And let us not forget that all too wonderful adrenaline rush of chasing something that scares you more than you scare it!

 Ghost hunting is a skill and a hobby.
 Grab a flashlight and a friend and hit that road looking for those who have not passed on to the afterlife!
 And don't let that creepy face in the window end with the curiosity about ghosts.
 Go looking for them, build your skillset, and have fun!